 5. Once all Fibre Channel Arrays are upgraded, turn off maintenance mode using the same process (select Turn Off Maintenance Mode for this disk).

-In order to improve the availability of the storage during common path loss scenarios, including firmware upgrade, the following MPIO DSM registry key changes are recommended.
+In order to improve the availability of the storage during common path loss scenarios the following MPIO DSM registry key changes are recommended.

 Note: Values in this table are decimal, not hex.